RU-Insane/SGS-Chatbot/README.md

-# School of Graduate Studies AI Assistant
+# Rutgers School of Graduate Studies AI Assistant
 This repository contains the scripts for SGS(School of Graduate Studies - Rutgers) AI Assistant.
 The Chatbot answers questions about the Graduate School at Rutgers.
 Questions can be on,
 1. Admissions